wdwe/famous_classifiers_from_scratch/README.md

 SqueezeNet 1.0 | coming soon |
 SqueezeNet 1.1 | coming soon |

-[^footnote]: As with Torchvision's models evaluation accuracy, the performance is on ImageNet evaluation set with a single center crop.
+<sup>1</sup> As with Torchvision's models evaluation accuracy, the performance is on ImageNet evaluation set with a single center crop.

 ## Brief Summary on Common Data Augmentations
 ### Test Time